More Than 93.1% of Our DUI Cases Have Resulted in No Conviction Over the Past 13 Years

 Penalties & Definitions in Georgia

 Homicide by vehicle is described in O.C.G.A. § 40-6-393.
-This crime can be charged as a misdemeanor, but, when alcohol are involved, it is always considered a felony offense.
-A felony homicide by vehicle conviction will result in:
+This crime can be charged as a misdemeanor, but when alcohol is involved, it is always considered a felony offense.

 Beyond the statutory penalties, a felony conviction for vehicular homicide can have long-term consequences that extend well beyond incarceration and license suspension.
 A conviction will result in a permanent criminal record, which can impact employment opportunities, housing applications, and professional licensing.
 Many employers conduct background checks, and a felony conviction can make it difficult to secure stable work.